 Whether or not an invitee will attend a webinar is largely based on the invitation email they receive.
 Different approaches and techniques for webinar invitations resonate with different people, but there are some universal features you should always consider when constructing your invite.

 How does an individual decide whether the webinar is worth attending or not?
 It is primarily related to the approach of the webinar invite.
 Webinar invite emails are all about making it simple for individuals to confirm attendance and see what's in it for them.
+Below we will describe the key features your webinar invite should have, but don't forget to create an appealing email design that will render perfectly on all email clients.
+Using a responsive email template builder and making sure your email looks great on all devices will increase your click-through rates.

 The first step is using the subject line of your invitation email to convince your audience that your webinar will be worth their time.
 Getting the attention to achieve email opens is a hard feat nowadays, but with a little help, everyone should able to write a good subject line.